ThunderSSGSS/Property_Management/README.md

 #####___OVERVIEW__#####
-This project is used to registy, manage and valuate proporties.
+This project is used to registy, manage and valuate properties.

 ____This project uses___:
 *Django, a python web framework;